About our submission

 • An end to MCFD’s abstinence-based approach to substance use and child welfare, with clearly defined harm reduction policies and practices

-• Personalized, family-centred approaches instead of one blanket approach for all parents who use substances
+• Personalized, family-centered approaches instead of one blanket approach for all parents who use substances

 • Action to challenge discrimination and stigma against parents who use substances in health care and social services